Confederate Arizona: Background

 Before the start of the war, the land of the current states of New Mexico and Arizona was part of the New Mexico Territory and the Gadsden Purchase, which ran parallel to William Walker's Republics of Lower California and Sonora.
 As early as 1856, the territorial government in Santa Fe had raised concerns about being able to effectively govern the southern part of the territory.
 It was separated from the rest by the Jornada del Muerto, a difficult stretch of desert.

 In February 1858, the New Mexico territorial legislature adopted a resolution in favor of the creation of the Arizona Territory.
 The border was to be defined along the 32nd meridian west from Washington.
 The legislature proposed that all the Indians of New Mexico would be removed to northern Arizona.

 In April 1860, impatient for Congress to act, the territory called a convention and 31 delegates met in Tucson.
 In July 1860, the convention drafted a constitution for a "Territory of Arizona" to be organized out of the New Mexico Territory south of 34th parallel north.
 The convention elected Lewis S. Owings as the Territorial Governor, and elected a delegate to Congress.

 Anti-slavery Representatives opposed creating a new territory, as they feared it had the potential to become a slave state.
 Many people in the area were pro-slavery, with business connections in southern states, from which some had migrated.
 In addition, all of this new territory lay below the old Missouri Compromise line of demarcation between slave and free states.

 Since the proceedings of the Tucson convention were never ratified by the United States Congress, the Provisional Territory was not considered a legal entity.
 For a time it operated as a de facto, if not de jure, government for the intended Arizona Territory.
-Dr. Lewis S. Owings, Governor of the Provisional Territory, appointed James Henry Tevis to raise the first Territorial Militia.
+Lewis S. Owings, Governor of the Provisional Territory, appointed James Henry Tevis to raise the first Territorial Militia.
 This comprised three companies of Arizona Rangers for the protection of the Territory from marauding Apaches and bandits.
 Two companies were raised in the Pinos Altos mining camp, and another at Mesilla.